 Priya was the Director of Graduate Studies for the Department of Astronomy at Yale during the academic years 2009-2010 and 2007-2008 and was the Director for Graduate Studies for Admissions in 2011-2012.
 She was a Whitney Humanities fellow at Yale (2006 - 2007), and a resident faculty fellow of Saybrook College.
 Priya is a member of the Publications Committee of the Yale Press, a member of the Terry Lectureship Committee aand on the Executive Committee of the South Asian Studies Council and India Initiative at Yale.

-Priya is the current chair of the Womens Faculty Forum (WFF) at Yale.
+Priya was the chair of the Womens Faculty Forum (WFF) from 2011 - 2013 at Yale.
 She was on the Steering Committee of the Womens Faculty Forum from 2003-2010.
 She is deeply interested in Institutional Change with regard to Gender Parity in the Academy.
 Along with Judith Resnik and Reva Siegel at the Yale Law School, she has co-organized two Gruber conferences titled Parity as Practice: The Politics of Equality held from 30 - 31 March, 2012 and the second one titled Contesting Gender Inequalities" from 25 - 28 April, 2013 at the Law School.
+Priya is on the Board of the Swiss Edge Certified Foundation that works toward gender equality in the workplace.

 She is invested in the public dissemination of science and is on the Advisory Board of NOVA ScienceNow.
 Priya is actively engaged in developing strategies to enhance numerical and scientific literacy for the public at large.
 She is also interested in inter-disciplinary scholarship within the academy and along with Michael della Rocca (Yale Philosophy) and Denys Turner (Yale, Religious Studies) she co-organized a conference titled Why is there anything in the Universe? in October 2011.